MartinLoeper/KAMP-DSL-Installer/README.md

  * **Import Launch Configuration** using <kbd>File -> Import -> Run/Debug -> Launch Configurations -> Select the File KAMP.launch -> Select all configs -> OK</kbd><p>Why? we provide a custom launch configuration in order to limit the bundles which are loaded at startup and thus elminating errors by these unnecessary bundles</p>
 * <kbd>Run -> KAMP</kbd> (use the imported launch configuration)

+> #### Known Issues
+> If you have projects inside your %HOME%/git directory and their names collide with those imported by the Team Project Set, you may get error messages.
+There is a simple workaround for this issue.
+Navigate into <kbd>Window -> Preferences -> Team -> Git</kbd>.
+There is a header called *Cloning repositories* -> change the *Default repository folder*.

  ## PART 2 (Create a simple project)

  #### Create the KAMP4BP Project